Nepali tea: Geographical and climatic similarities

+Unique selling propositions of Ilam tea

 Ilam teas are noted for their unique flavor profile, which includes a slightly nutty and floral taste with a hint of sweetness that enhances their appeal compared to the more traditional Darjeeling flavors.
 This unique profile is a result of the younger tea gardens in Ilam, which benefit from fresher soil and less depleted nutrients compared to the older gardens of Darjeeling.